People are often amazed when I explain how widespread an issue hearing loss is in the United States.

 How Prevalent Is Hearing Loss?

-The Johns Hopkins University Cochlear Center for Hearing and the Public Health estimates 38.2 million Americans age 12 or older have hearing loss in both ears.
+The Johns Hopkins University Cochlear Center for Hearing and the Public Health estimates 38.2 million Americans age 12 or older have loss of hearing in both ears.

 That represents about 14.3 percent of the country’s population.

-Although hearing loss is more common among older adults, the condition affects people of all ages.
+Although hearing impairments are more common among older adults, the condition affects people of all ages.
 Approximately 2 babies per 1,000 are born with hearing loss.